doctea/usb_midi_clocker/README.md

   - recorded notes are shown on display in piano roll style
   - playhead vertical line indicating playing / overwriting / recording / recording+overwriting
   - momentary overwrite mode that cuts notes
+- Allow Behaviours to register CCs they respond to and can generate
+  - So that can remap these as sources and targets
+  - eg remap APCMini faders to Bamble options, remap Bamble envelopes to CraftSynth cutoff, etc...
+  - Allow CV input to be mapped to CC outputs

 ### Behaviours

 - behaviour_apcmini: for Akai APCMini as sequencer/clock sequencer
+- behaviour_bamble: sends clock and sets up some parameters for drum2musocv
+- behaviour_beatstep: for Arturia Beatstep to sync clock and send MIDI notes through to other devices
 - behaviour_bitbox: clock to 1010 Music Bitbox mk2, also notes, over midi DIN
 - behaviour_chocolate: for the M-Vave Chocolate footswitch to control looper
-- behaviour_beatstep: for Arturia Beatstep to sync clock and send MIDI notes through to other devices
 - behaviour_craftsynth: send notes to the Modal CraftSynth 2.0
 - behaviour_drumkit: input from midi drumkit over DIN
+- behaviour_keystep: sends clock and receives notes
 - behaviour_lestrum: input from LeStrum on both channels
 - behaviour_mpk49: input from Akai MK49, including control over looper
+- behaviour_neutron: bass drone and clock to Neutron over MIDI DIN
 - behaviour_subclocker: send clock to an attached Arduino usb_midi_clocker, with delay / clock division
-- behaviour_keystep: sends clock and receives notes
-- behaviour_bamble: sends clock and sets up some parameters for drum2musocv
-- behaviour_neutron: bass drone and clock to Neutron over MIDI DIN
 - behaviour_base_serial: base class for DIN MIDI serial devices
 - behaviour_base_usb: base class for USB MIDI devices
+- ClockedBehaviour: send clock messages

 ## Requirements